fcallejon/fes/README.md

         client
     let inline executeElasticsearchCall (req: 'a) =
         ElasticsearchClient.execute client req
     let createResult : Result<IndexCreateResponse, exn> =
         executeElasticsearchCall req |> Async.RunSynchronously
    ```

 ## Contributing

 I'm doing this as a weekend-only project, if you are interested in contributing please do.
-Adding tests would be a great place to help, but [ES Rest API](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/rest-apis.html) it's really big so help there will also be appreciated.
+Adding tests would be a great
+place to help, but [ES Rest API](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/rest-apis.html) it's
+really big so help there will also be appreciated.

+Also moving and rethinking the Http Client is welcome 😁.